 - Chicken - Butterfly chicken breasts.
 Salt and pepper and tenderize.
 (Can be done up to 1 day ahead)

 - Prep breading stations - 1) In one bowl, mix almond flour with some salt and pepper; 2) In a second bowl, lightly whisk egg.
 If you like spice, add a few drops of your favorite hot sauce; 3) In a third bowl, mix together almond meal, paprika, some salt and pepper, and cooking oil.

 - Preheat oven to 450F (232C) degrees.
 Place a wired cooling rack into a sheet pan.

-- Dip avocado wedges into flour, then egg, and then panko.
+- Dip avocado wedges into flour, then egg, and then almond meal.
 Place breaded wedges on cooling rack.
 I found it pretty quick to do wedges one at a time.
 Shake and bake doesn’t quite work as well with delicate avocado wedges.
-Continue until done and then bake for 15 to 20 minutes until the panko gets golden.
+Continue until done and then bake for 15 to 20 minutes until the almond meal gets golden.

 - Microwave kale leaves for 1 minute, until wilted, on a microwave-safe plate.

 - Open up your butterflied chicken breasts.
 Spread 1 serving of pesto onto one side of chicken breast and top with kale leaves and prosciutto slice.
 Fold breast close.
 Continue until they’re all done.

 - Heat up a skillet over medium-high heat.
 Pour in cooking oil and then gently place stuffed chicken breasts into heated oil.
 Sear on each side for 3 to 4 minutes until golden.
 Lower heat to medium and cover with foil or a lid.
 Cook until chicken reaches 160F (71C)degrees or is medium-firm when you press on it (but be careful - it’ll be hot!), 3 to 6 more minutes.